-The objective of Australia's biosecurity policies is to protect Australia against the risks that may arise from exotic pests entering, establishing and spreading into Australia, thereby threatening Australia's unique flora and fauna, as well as those agricultural industries that are relatively free from serious pests.
+Australia's biosecurity policies aim to protect Australia against the risks that may arise from exotic pests entering, establishing and spreading in Australia, thereby threatening Australia's unique flora and fauna, as well as those agricultural industries that are relatively free from serious pests.

 The import risk analysis (IRA) process is an important part of Australia's biosecurity policies.
 It enables the Australian Government to consider formally the risks that could be associated with proposals to import new products into Australia.
 If the risks are found to be above Australia's appropriate level of protection (ALOP), risk management measures are proposed to reduce the risks to an acceptable level.
-But, if it is not possible to reduce the risks to an acceptable level, then no trade will be allowed.
+But, if it is not possible to reduce the risks to an acceptable level.